zer0cache/matic-docs/docs/develop/tools/polygon-faucet.md

 4. Enter your wallet address, you can copy it from your Metamask or Polygon wallet

-5. Click on the button "Submit" to sent your request
+5. Click on the button "Submit" to send your request

 6. Click on the button "Confirm" to agree on the entered details
  <img src={useBaseUrl("img/tools/confirm-transaction.png")} />